92green/oose/README.md

 # Goose
-The base of a Spruce component library
+The base of a Spruce component library.
+It aims to describe the functions of UI components semantically, and without knowledge of how styles will visually appear.

 # Core Components